Wentaoy-19/Chatbot-retreival-generation-system/README.md

 - finetune.py : finetune function for t5/opt
 - model_utils.py : helper functions for module
 - data_utils.py : helper function/classes for training data
-- opt_finetune.py : not used
 ## Scripts
 - push_all.sh : push codes on github
 - run_chatbot.sh : script for running chatbot
+    - For single turn QA, use `--task 'odqa'`, for Conversational QA, use `--task 'cqa'` in script.
+    - To serve OPT as generator, use `--gen_model_path "facebook/opt-1.3b"` and `--model_name "opt"` ; to use Flan-T5, change them to `--gen_model_path "google/flan-t5-large"` and `--model_name t5`
 - run_train_opt.sh : script for finetune opt
 - run_train_t5.sh : script for finetune t5
 ## Dataset